michalkmet/xp-orange-minesweeper-graduation-final/BACKLOG.md

 ```

 ```
-- ⚠ TODO UAT2.2 When player steps on the bomb [0;0] then I should see '
+- ✅ DONE UAT2.2 When player steps on the bomb [0;0] then I should see '
 +-+-+-+
 |X| | |
 +-+-+-+